Which one would we choose?

 - Weight (with head) – 168g

 - Height (with head) – 24cm

 - Weight (with head) – 140g

-The 6500 does boast a few silver accents to the side of the brush handle, but personally I prefer the all Black or all White design of the Genius.
+The 6500 does boast a few silver accents to the side of the brush handle, but personally, I prefer the all black or all white design of the Genius.

 Another noteworthy point is that the Genius 9000 has 5 of the available 6 cleaning modes marked on the front panel of the brush handle.
 The relevant mode illuminates when selected (with the exception of the standard daily clean mode).
-Such is not available on the 6500.
+This function is not available on the 6500.
 It does show the cleaning mode on the Smart Wireless Guide though.

 Not exactly a necessary feature, but one that allows for a little personalisation and makes the Genius feel a little ‘cooler’ is the LED SmartRing.